If quasars form from primordial black holes

 \subsection{Fuel burning}

 Our model has a density of dark matter and needs a density of QSOs and an encounter velocity to determine the collision rate.
 We define a baseline QSO luminosity L46, where in one second m8 c$^2$ = 1.8 L46 ergs/s, and further choose 10$^7$ M$_\odot$ to represent the SMBH mass.
 Whether the SMBH is part of a galaxy halo or not is not specified.
 Substituting for m8 from equation (1), the collision rate of SMBH and m8 PBH with a gravitational boost b, b $>$ 1, and $\sigma$ as a circular geometric cross section is This collision rate is for SMBH and 10$^{-8}$ M$_\odot$ PBH, but the identification with dwarf galaxies is made for dwarf galaxy sized clumps of dark matter, and the gaps in time between them correspond to QSO inactive periods.
-This standard collision rate formula is referenced in the Appendix.
+This is a standard collision rate formula (Clayton 1968).
 Equation (2) is therefore appropriate for SMBH activated by dwarf accretion.
-Orbital decay of the dwarf may be slow (Conselice \etal 2019). we consider this part of the inactive period.
+Orbital decay of the dwarf may be slow (Conselice \etal 2020). we consider this part of the inactive period.
 Supposing $\kappa$100\% conversion of mass (all of the dwarf is consumable\footnote{Maximum values of $\kappa$ between 0.1 and 0.4 are considered possible (Blandford \& Begelman 1999; Kovacs \etal 2011)}, baryons and dark matter), the luminosity density of quasars is

 However, the cross section and mass increase with the accreted non-burned mass.
 The rate multiplier is $\Kappa$ = (1+$\kappa(1-\kappa))\kappa ~>~ \kappa $ for all $\kappa~<~1$ for luminosity density evolution.
 For example, for $\kappa$ = 0.4, $\Kappa$ = 0.5.
 With v$_{200}$ the velocity in 200 km/s units (Peebles 1976, the cosmic virial theorem) the inverse of the volume occupied by an L46 QSO is and a range of 0.5 dex in M7 would give a range of 1 dex in luminosity.
 Shen \etal (2020) find this to be $\log\phi$ = --4.7 cMpc$^{-3}$/dex for L = L$_{46}$ at z = 1, compared with --3.8 for f = K = b = 1.
 Choosing to normalize at z = 2 would change this number to --4.8, compared to --5.0 from Shen \etal.